和紙で広がる表現の世界 ―特性と選び方―

 Kozo mulberry paper is categorized into several types based on paper color and whether it has been treated with dosa (a sizing agent to prevent ink bleeding).

-Some types combine different features, so you can choose according to your needs or preferences.
+There are several varieties that combine different features, such as colors and with or without dosa sizing, so you can choose according to your needs and preferences.

 It’s ideal for those who appreciate the organic look and feel of natural materials.

-This type has undergone a bleaching process, resulting in a bright white surface.
+Sarashi refers to a type of washi paper that has undergone a bleaching process, resulting in a bright white finish.

 There are two main bleaching methods:

-・Natural bleaching: Uses natural elements like sunlight, flowing water, and snow.
+・Natural bleaching: Using natural elements like sunlight, flowing water and snow.
 This method results in a soft, natural white color.

-・Chemical bleaching: Uses chemicals such as chlorine.
-This produces a bright, vivid white.
+・Chemical bleaching: Using chemicals such as chlorine.
+This produces a bright, vivid white tone.

 Note: The bleaching method varies depending on the product.